 Patent litigation is much like other civil litigation in the federal district courts in the USA (including a very high settlement rate).
 First, the plaintiff files a complaint alleging infringement of one or more US patents.
 Then, the plaintiff serves the complaint on the defendant, who typically answers by alleging non-infringement and asserting defences such as patent invalidity and other equitable defences.
-In Limelight Networks Inc v Akamai Technologies Inc et al, the Supreme Court held that induced infringement can be found only when one party performs every step of a patent.
-The Federal Circuit also issued a few decisions addressing claims of invalidity based on the theory that a combination of prior art would be obvious to try and issues of double patenting and patent-term extension.
+Common invalidity defences include invalidity based on ineligible patentable subject-matter, combination of prior art references, and double patenting.
 The defendant may also assert a counterclaim, such as a declaratory judgment of non-infringement.
-A case-management conference regarding scheduling, among other matters, is required.
+The defendant may also file a motion to dismiss for improper venue in view of TC Heartland LLC v Kraft Food Group Brands LLC and Valeant Pharmaceuticals North America LLC v Mylan Pharmaceuticals Inc A casemanagement conference regarding scheduling, among other matters, is required.
 Certain district courts may also have local patent rules that set forth additional requirements.
 Next, fact and expert discovery are conducted, which typically includes depositions, document requests, interrogatories, expert reports and the like.
 Often, a claim construction hearing (also known as a Markman hearing) occurs, in which the parties ask the court to interpret certain terms of claims in the patent(s) at issue.
 The parties also typically file various motions, such as a summary judgment motion of patent invalidity.